CMakeezer/easycond/README.md

 hiding some of the "ugly" API.

-The idea is to provide type traits similar to [concepts](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=64031), since concepts did not make it to C++17, but with a nicer API to have more complex traits.
+The idea is to provide type traits similar to [concepts](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=64031), since concepts did not make it to C++17, but with a slightly nicer API than what is currently doable with the standard library to improve readability of complex conditions.

 ## Usage ##